JasonSKK/audio-visual-display-oceanographic-data/README.md

 Thesis: Svoronos - Kanavas Jason (2371)

-Sea wave datasets (timeseries) from a txt file are being iterated using Python and sent to SuperCollider and from there to OpenFrameworks via OSC.
+Sea wave data (timeseries, txt file) are being iterated using Python and sent to SuperCollider and from there to OpenFrameworks via OSC.

 Audio: Each value controls the frequency, amplitute, pan, modulation frequency and more Synth parameters.